 Quick and Easy to Manage.

 Repeat on the other side of the part but don't comb it too neat.
 We're aiming for a bit messy.
 Coloring would be a great option since it adds some extra zing.
 Tease the layers at the top, so there's more volume at the crown.
-Adding a lightweight volumizer and lift with your fingers as you blow-dry will also do the trick.
-The hair gradually gets closer to the scalp, making a funky look with the big-to-small transition.
+Adding a lightweight volumizer and lift using your fingers as you blow-dry will also do the trick.
+The hair gradually gets closer to the scalp, making a funky choice with the big-to-small transition.

 Sleek and Sophisticated.